Keenan-Wood/BU_ENGME700_KeenanWood_A2/README.md

 The elasto-plastic model considers materials to be elastic until they reach their yield stress, at which point plastic flow starts occuring.
 In conjuction with the isotropic hardening model, the material's yield surface expands under plastic loading, while in the kinematic hardening model, the yield surface remains the same size, but its center, defined by a *back-stress*, shifts in the direction of the applied load.

 The module presented here establishes a *material* and an *ElastoPlastic* class.
-The *material* class holds the basic material properties (the elastic and plastic moduli, and the yield strength before loading), and the ElastoPlastic class generates an object on which a *stretch()* method can be calculate its stress and strain after applying a series of strain increments.
+The *material* class holds the basic material properties (the elastic and plastic moduli, and the yield strength before loading), and the ElastoPlastic class generates a deformable object on which a *stretch()* method can be calculate its stress and strain after applying a series of strain increments.
 Two parameters to the stretch function determine the hardening behavior - if either is set to 0 and the other to 1, then the material will harden either fully isotropically or kinematically.
 The values can be adjusted to calculate the results of mixed hardening.

-Instead of checking if the difference of the stress and the yield stress is negative to see if the material is in the elastic regime, the *stretch()* method takes the *min()* of 0 and the difference, so that no branching is necessary (ie. the value being 0 instead of negative naturally calculates elastic behavior).
+Instead of checking if the difference of the stress and the yield stress is negative to see if the material is in the elastic regime, the *stretch()* method takes the *max()* of 0 and the difference, so that no branching is necessary (ie. the value being 0 instead of negative naturally calculates elastic behavior).

----

-### To-Do
-- Debug pytest's file-finding/system path issue (see errors section)
-- Add matplotlib functionallity for easy data visualization
-- Verify the results with commercial solvers
-- Expand the tutorial examples with rich descriptions and examples of how small changes effect the results

 ---